viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 * Adapted to last version of referenced proposals.
 * Moved alternative designs from open questions to an Appendix.
 * Moved already answered open points to a Rationale section.
-* Moved open points that can be decided later to a future directions section
+* Moved open points that can be decided later to a future directions section.
-* *TODO* Complete wording comparison
+* *TODO* Complete wording comparison.
-* Complete wording hash
+* Complete wording hash.
 * Add a section for adapting to `await`.
 * Add a section in future work about a possible variadic.
 * Fix minor typos.